-- New graduates who will be licensed in the state of Florida as RNs within no more than four weeks of the start dates listed below.
+- New graduates who are licensed in the state of Florida as a Registered Nurse (RN).

-- Florida licensed RNs who have less than six months experience as a registered nurse in a hospital setting.
+- Florida licensed RNs with less than six months experience as a registered nurse in an acute care setting.

 - BSN applicants will be given priority.
 It is expected that AS graduates will be committed to completion of the BSN degree within 3 years.

-Tallahassee Memorial HealthCare's Nurse Residency Program provides classes on a quarter system with cohorts beginning in February, May, July and October of each year.
-To apply, please visit www.tmh.org/careers and use the keyword "nurse residency."
-If you have any questions, please contact our Nurse Recruiter Melissa Davis at email@example.com or 850-431-5730.
+Tallahassee Memorial HealthCare's Nurse Residency Program provides classes on a quarter system with cohorts beginning in February, June, August and October of each year.

-1. Apply to the position of New Graduate RN Residency Program on the Tallahassee Memorial HealthCare job board.
-Please note the position is only open during the application dates listed above.
+1. Apply to the position of New Graduate RN Residency Program.
+Please note the position is only open during the application dates listed on the eligibility page.

 2. Please email the following documents to complete the application process.
 This must be done during the application period.

 - A professional resume to include:

 - GPA - Overall GPA accompanied by unofficial transcripts

 - Employment History- organization, dates, job title, responsibilities

 - Volunteer Service- name of organization, role, and responsibilities

 - Leadership roles in work, school or service organization; honors & awards